canonical/k8s-snap/docs/src/howto/install/lxd.md

 ```

 ## Access Canonical Kubernetes services within LXD
-Assuming you left the default bridged networking when you initially setup LXD,
+Assuming you left the [default bridged networking][default-bridged-networking] when you initially setup LXD,
 there is minimal effort required to access Canonical Kubernetes services inside
 the LXD container.